vclugoar/vclugoar/README.md

 ## About
 - 💻 I extract meaning out of raw data
 - 💪🏽  I work with Python, SQL and visualization tools such as Looker (including LookML), Tableau, and Power BI
-- 🌸 Currently working on some passion projects that use text analysis techniques
+- 🌸 Currently working on some passion projects that use text analysis techniques to make book recommendations
 - 📫 You can find me on [Twitter](https://twitter.com/vclugo) and [LinkedIn](https://www.linkedin.com/in/viannyl/)

 ## 12 months of data: 2022

 - 🛠 In 2022, I'm planning, executing and delivering a data project for every month of the year.
-- 📚 Topics are going to be chosen on a quarterly basis, Q1'2022 TBA.
+- 📚 Topics are going to be chosen on a quarterly basis, Q1'2022 topics TBA.

 <!---